adacahq/radio-buttons/README.md

 * Code should be easy to read and understand, with little to no comments required.
 * Reduce code duplication; prefer use of abstracting functionality.
 * Showing understanding of scope / binding / this (where required in your solution).
-* Problem solving and design approach
+* Problem solving and design approach.